Tracheoesophageal fistula and esophageal atresia repairTEF repair; Esophageal atresia repair

 - Pain medicines as needed

-If both the tracheoesophageal fistula and esophageal atresia are repaired:
+If both the TEF and EA are repaired:

-- A tube will be placed through the nose into the stomach (nasogastric tube) during the surgery.
+- A tube is placed through the nose into the stomach (nasogastric tube) during the surgery.

 - Feedings are usually started through this tube a few days after surgery.

-- Feedings by mouth are started very slowly.
-The baby may need feeding therapy and a lot of encouragement.
+- Feedings by mouth are started slowly.
+The baby may need feeding therapy.

 - The part of the esophagus that was repaired may become narrower.
 Your child may need to have more surgery to treat this.

-During infancy, some children will have problems with breathing, growth, and feeding, and will need to continue seeing both their primary care provider and specialists.
+During infancy and early childhood, many children will have problems with breathing, growth, and feeding, and will need to continue seeing both their primary care provider and specialists.